 KS4 students can join the Combined Cadet Force (RN).
 They will have the opportunity to learn the theory of navigation, leadership and seamanship as well as putting it into practice on Field Days.
 Cadets can also gain nationally recognised qualifications by attending camps and courses organised by the Royal Navy.

-The Challenge of Management is a two-day activity led by volunteers from the business world.
+1) Challenge of Leadership is a two-day activity led by volunteers from the business world.
 Students work in groups with their facilitators to complete a range of tasks designed not only to be fun but to create opportunities for leadership.
 Students will finish the two days with a greater understanding of their own skills and what they can bring to a team.

 Duke of Edinburgh Award